Blac Chyna Says Baby Dream Is ‘So Silly,’ As She Fights For Her Relationship

 A post shared by Blac Chyna (@blacchyna) on

-Baby daughter Dream is not the only child of Blac Chyna, who also has four-year-old son King Cairo from ex-partner Tyga, who’s currently dating Rob Kardashian’s sister Kylie Jenner.
+Baby daughter Dream is not the only child of Blac Chyna, who also has 4-year-old son King Cairo from ex-partner Tyga, who’s currently dating Rob Kardashian’s sister Kylie Jenner.

 Blac Chyna also revealed in the interview that Rob Kardashian, for whom Dream is his first baby, is “a wonderful dad,” adding that it might be “because he had such a great father.”
 Robert George Kardashian, Rob’s father, passed away in 2003.